zachmccabe/zachmccabe.github.io/case_study_briars.md

 ## My approach

-**Laughing Lost in Briars** is a personal experiment in social publishing.
+"Laughing Lost in Briars" is a personal experiment in social publishing.

 In 2013, I was returning from a break from photography.
 Not because I believed anyone needed my to see my pictures.
 Just because I was curious.
 Here are the high-level questions I was chewing on: